mattamx/Projects/TripleTen Projects/Sprint 7 - Introduction to ML/README.md

 #### The Process

-As the data preprocessing step was previously completed (*see the project under the Statistical Data Analysis sprint*), we start with splitting the data into a training, validation and test sets.
+As the data preprocessing step was previously completed (*see the project under the Statistical Data Analysis sprint*), we start with splitting the data into a training and test sets.

-Models are trained and examined for overall quality followed by the further toggling of hyperparameters to understand the impacts.
+Models are trained and examined for overall quality followed by the further toggling of hyperparameters to understand the impacts (on test set).

 #### Results

-Through model hyperparameter tuning, iteratively searching for the best score/estimators in this instance, we achieve a final accuracy score of 79% when performing model evaluation using the test dataset.
+Through iteratively searching for the best score/estimators, we achieve a final accuracy score of 82% when performing model evaluation using the test dataset.

 # Chart Examples